🛸 FREE PRIORITY SHIPPING OVER $110 🛸

 However, delta 8 THC is slightly different.

 Delta 8 THC is far less potent, but because of this, there’s less risk of unwanted side effects such as paranoia, hyperstimulation, and “couch-lock.”
 This is great if you want to experience the relaxing effects of THC but still want to get on with daily tasks as usual.
+Of note, delta 8 can still cause dry eyes and dry mouth, but this is often well-tolerated by many users.

 How to Use Delta 8 THC?